Jurgita Dronina: Early life

-Born in Saratov, USSR, Dronina and her family moved to Vilnius, Lithuania when she was four.
-She started out studying ballroom dancing, and then moved on to gymnastics.
+Born in Saratov, USSR, Dronina's family moved to Vilnius, Lithuania when she was four.
+She studied ballroom dancing and then moved to gymnastics.
 When she was nine, a choreographer suggested that she try ballet.
 She attended the Čiurlionis School of Art in Vilnius and the Hochschule für Musik und Theater in Munich.

 Career

-In 2005, Dronina joined The Royal Swedish Ballet in Stockholm, after she was spotted by the company's then-director, Madeleine Onne, at several competitions.
-She became a soloist in 2007, after stepping-in to dance Nikiya in Natalia Makarova's La Bayadère (2006) to cover the injured dancer's performance and Juliet in MacMillan's Romeo and Juliet (2007).
+In 2005, Dronina joined the Royal Swedish Ballet in Stockholm, after she was spotted by the company's then-director, Madeleine Onne, at several competitions.
+She became a soloist in 2007, after stepping in to dance Nikiya in Natalia Makarova's La Bayadère (2006) to cover the injured dancer's performance and Juliet in MacMillan's Romeo and Juliet (2007).
 In 2009, when she was returning from Verona where she had danced as a guest artist the role of Kitri in Don Quixote, she was asked, at the last minute, to perform Odette/Odile in Swan Lake as the scheduled performer was ill.
 She completed the assignment so successfully that she was promoted to principal dancer, at age 22.

 In 2010, after she had again performed the role of Kitri as a guest artist in Amsterdam, artistic director Ted Brandsen was so impressed he offered her a principal contract with the Dutch National Ballet.
 As she was looking for a broader variety of works, she accepted the position.

 In 2015, after Dronina contacted Karen Kain, the director of the National Ballet of Canada to join the company as a principal dancer.
-Dronina said she made the move as she wanted to have a good balance between classical works and new productions, and she believed Toronto is more suitable for her family.
+Dronina made the move as she wanted to have a good balance between classical works and new productions, and believed Toronto was more suitable for her family.

+Dronina was a resident guest principal with Hong Kong Ballet between 2015 and 2017, under the direction of Madeleine Onne.
+She hosted and danced in an International Ballet Star gala for the 90th Anniversary of the Lithuanian National Ballet.

 In 2017, after dancing Mary Skeaping's Giselle with the English National Ballet as a guest artist, she joined the company as a Lead Principal Dancer, but remained a Principal Dancer at the National Ballet of Canada.
-She shared her time between London's English National Ballet, and Toronto's National Ballet Of Canada from 2018 to 2020, but as COVID-19 pandemic hit, she settled in Toronto.
-In 2020, The English National Ballet announced that Dronina will not return to the company in the 2020–21 season, but confirmed Dronina will continue to dance with The National Ballet of Canada.
+She danced at both companies, sharing her time between London and Toronto from 2018 to 2020, but when the COVID-19 pandemic hit, she settled in Toronto.
+In 2020, English National Ballet announced that Dronina would not return in the 2020–21 season, but confirmed she would continue to dance with the National Ballet of Canada.